-The Ministry of Natural Resources and Forestry maintains records of endangered species and threatened species that are present in Ontario.
+The Ministry of Natural Resources and Forestry City maintains records of endangered species and threatened species that are present in Ontariothe municipality based on information provided by the Ministry of Natural Resources.
 The dynamic nature and sensitivity of these records prevent them from being displayed in the Official Plan.

-- 1. Municipal staff, in collaboration with the Ministry of Natural Resources and Forestry when necessary, will determine the potential for habitat of endangered species and threatened species during pre-consultation or at the application stage of any new development or redevelopment proposals. - 2.
-Development and site alteration are not permitted in habitat of endangered species and threatened species except in accordance with provincial and federal requirements. - 3.
-Development and site alteration are not permitted on lands adjacent to habitat of endangered species and threatened species unless the ecological function of the adjacent lands has been evaluated and it has been demonstrated that there will be no negative impacts on the natural feature or their ecological functions.
-Adjacent lands are considered to be within 50 metres of habitat of to endangered species and threatened species may vary depending on general habitat descriptions.
-Habitat descriptions can be obtained through the Ministry of Natural Resources and Forestry.
-This area can be modified if justified by a study completed by a qualified professional.
-(2019 MMAH Mod # 6)
+- 1. Municipal staff, in collaboration with the Ministry of Natural Resources and Forestry when necessary, will determine the potential for significant-habitat of endangered species and threatened species during pre-consultation or at the application stage of any new development or redevelopment proposals. - 2.
+Development and site alteration are not permitted in significant habitat of endangered species and threatened species except in accordance with provincial and federal requirements. - 3.
+Development and site alteration are not permitted on lands adjacent to significant habitat of endangered species and threatened species unless the ecological function of the adjacent lands has been evaluated and it has been demonstrated that there will be no negative impacts on the natural feature or their ecological functions.
+Adjacent lands are considered to be within 120 at least 50 metres of significant habitat of endangered species and threatened species.
+This area can be modified if justified by a study.